 Darren is also responsible for the development of the Drill House and helping shape a cohesive programme of activities there.

-Becca supports the Creative Producer on a range of SeaChange’s projects and is responsible for leading on a number of initiatives.
+Becca supports the Senior Producer on a range of SeaChange’s projects and is responsible for leading on a number of initiatives.

 One of these is the Drill House’s residency programme.
 She is the first point of contact for many of the national and international artists and companies that SeaChange work with each year and ensures a warm welcome for everyone at September’s Out There Festival.